Richard Mills (composer): Awards and nominations

 In 1982, he won the Albert H. Maggs Composition Award.

 In 1999, he was appointed a Member of the Order of Australia (AM).
+He was promoted to Officer of the Order of Australia in the 2024 Australia Day Honours for "distinguished service to the performing arts as a composer, conductor and artistic director".

 In 2019, he was elected an Honorary Fellow of the Australian Academy of the Humanities (FAHA).

 APRA Awards

 The APRA Awards are held in Australia and New Zealand by the Australasian Performing Right Association to recognise songwriting skills, sales and airplay performance by its members annually.